-RE in the Early Years focuses on Christianity although other religious festivals are discussed as and when celebrated throughout the year.
+RE in the Early Years focuses primarily on Christianity.
+Other religious festivals are discussed as and when celebrated throughout the year.

-Year 1 & 2
+Years 1 & 2

-In Key Stage 1 children study Christianity in depth and are introduced to the religion of Judaism.
+In Key Stage 1, children study Christianity in depth and are introduced to the religion of Judaism.
 When learning about aspects of faith, they may encounter other religions.
-For half a term during Key Stage 1 children are given the opportunity to explore an opened ended enquiry topic of their choice.
+For half a term during Key Stage 1, children are given the opportunity to explore an open-ended enquiry topic of their choice.

-Year 3 & 4
+Years 3 & 4

-Children in Years 3 and 4 study Christianity and Islam in depth.
+Children in Years 3 and 4, study Christianity and Islam in depth.
 They also spend time building on their knowledge of Judaism.
 When learning about aspects of faith, they may encounter other religions.
-For half a term children are given the opportunity to explore an opened ended enquiry topic of their choice.
+For half a term, children are given the opportunity to explore an open-ended enquiry topic of their choice.

-Year 5 & 6
+Years 5 & 6

 Children in Years 5 and 6 continue to study Christianity and Islam.
-In addition, they are introduced to the religion of Hinduism.
+In addition, they are introduced to the religion of Hinduism and look at Humanism.
 When learning about aspects of faith, they may encounter other religions.
-For half a term during each year children are given the opportunity to explore an opened ended enquiry topic of their choice.
+For half a term during each year, children are given the opportunity to explore an openended enquiry topic of their choice.